svandragt/pipeline/README.md

-# Pipeline
+# Codename Pipeline

-Can web frameworks be as simple as a pipeline connecting multiple pipes?
+Can a web frameworks be as simple as a stack of callbacks?
 Attach functions before and after others to process the request and prepare the response.

 _Request > stuff  > datastore > stuff > Response_